-Considering the sparsity of ribs in CT volumes, we first perform foreground-background segmentation to roughly segment the ribs and label them by multi-class segmentation with a second model.
-The semantic segmentation-guided method is common in fine-grain classification tasks such as pedestrian detection\cite{Liu2018FasterRF,Yu2019PedestrianSB} where semantic segmentation is first performed to obtain complementary higher-level semantic features.
-A similar pipeline is also used in the medical scenario such as intracranial aneurysm segmentation\cite{Yang2020ATS}, where vessel segments with aneurysms are detected from the whole CT scan, and segmented by a second model.
-This pipeline essentially tackles the sparsity issue and eases the follow-up tasks.
+The extreme foreground-background imbalance and data sparsity are common challenges of part segmentation tasks in (bio)medical domains.
+The semantic segmentation-guided method is a common solution, which is also widely used in fine-grain classification tasks such as pedestrian detection\cite{Liu2018FasterRF,Yu2019PedestrianSB} where semantic segmentation is first performed to obtain complementary higher-level semantic features.
+In this study, considering the sparsity of ribs in CT volumes, we first perform foreground-background segmentation to roughly segment the ribs and label them by multi-class segmentation with a second model.
+A similar pipeline is also used in the medical scenario, such as intracranial aneurysm segmentation\cite{Yang2020ATS}, where vessel segments with aneurysms are detected from the whole CT scan, and segmented by a second model.
+This pipeline essentially addresses the sparsity issue and eases follow-up tasks.